Weedon Bec

-Weedon Bec, usually just Weedon, is a village and parish in West Northamptonshire, England.
+Weedon Bec, usually just Weedon, is a village and civil parish in West Northamptonshire, England.
 It is close to the source of the River Nene.
-The population of the civil parish at the 2011 census was 2,706.
+The population of the civil parish at the 2011 Census was 2,706.

 Geography

 Weedon is around 4 mi southeast of Daventry, 7 mi west of Northampton.
 It was at the crossroads of the A5 and former A45 until a bypass opened on 15 November 2018.
 The Grand Union Canal (1796) and West Coast Main Line both pass through the village.

 Lower Weedon and Upper Weedon are to the south.
 The northern boundary of the village follows the old A45 to the west, then south to just outside Everdon.
 It skirts Everdon Wood and Everdon Stubbs, and borders Stowe Nine Churches to the southeast, and lies to a short distance east of the A5 up to the A45, next to Flore parish.

 Demographics

 The 2001 census the village had a population of 2,485, 1,248 male and 1,237 female, 1,237 households and average age 38.34 years.
 The population at the 2011 Census was 2,706.